amv8137/amv8137.github.io/index.md

 # Welcome to My Portfolio

-This is a sample GitHub Pages site powered by Jekyll and the `hacker` theme.
+This is a sample GitHub Pages site powered by Jekyll and the `merlot` theme.

 - 🔧 Project 1
 - 💻 Project 2